NearNodeFlash/nnf-container-example/README.md

 FROM ghcr.io/nearnodeflash/nnf-mfu:latest
 ```

-Using this image ensures that your image containers the necessary software to run MPI applications
+Using this image ensures that your image contains the necessary software to run MPI applications
 across Kubernetes pods that are running on NNF nodes.

-Your container image is meant to be used as both MPI launchers and workers (but that doesn't have to
+Your container image is used as the image for both MPI launchers and workers. `mpirun` uses ssh to
-be the case). `mpirun` uses ssh to communicate with worker nodes, so an ssh server must be enabled:
+communicate with worker nodes, so an ssh server must be enabled:

 ```dockerfile
 RUN service ssh start